rob-myers/rob-myers.github.io/docs/meta.md

   > spawn an actor at a position

 - [ ] can query polyanya in webworker and display navpath
+  > create navworker
+  > can add/remove navigable
+  > can query navpath
+  > can display navpath

 - [x] can configure iterator delay via builtin `throttle`
   > only permit `1s` (default/fallback), `0.5s`, `0.25s`